brawer/wikidata-qsdump/README.md

-The proposed new dump format, QuickStatements in ZStandard compression, takes only a third of the current file size.
+The proposed new dump format, QuickStatements in ZStandard compression, takes only about a third of the current file size.
 Measured on a typical modern cloud server, decompression would be TODO times faster than today.